-- Create an atmosphere that allows for disclosure and discussion about disability - Be positive about disability your response to a person with a disability is very important - Be open to learning about the disability presented - Be aware that people don't always disclose their disability - Be willing to have conversations....listen - Have conversations in private - Ask for advice from other experts, or from the person with a disability themselves.
-You're not expected to know everything about every disability. - If a staff member discloses a disability to you, be clear on what will happen with the information to ensure compliance with the Data Protection Acts 1988 - 2018.
-All personal information is subject to GDPR. - Check if the person wants others to know about the disability - Encourage contact with the Disability Liaison Officer (DLO) - Where there are attendant psychosocial or emotional issues, encourage use of the CSEAS - Where mental health issues are disclosed, encourage use of the CSEAS - Consider whether or not reasonable
+- Create an atmosphere that allows for disclosure and discussion about disability - Be positive about disability your response to a person with a disability is very important - Be open to learning about the disability presented - People are not required to disclose their disability - Be willing to have conversations....listen - Have conversations in private - Ask for advice from other experts, or from the person with a disability themselves.
+You're not expected to know everything about every disability. - If a staff member discloses a disability to you, be